Call for Applications: Radio Art Residency Weimar 2023 and 2024

 - A broadcast in the Klangkunst (radio/sound art) programme of Deutschlandfunk Kultur (national public broadcaster)

-- Curatorial supervision and technical support by Experimental Radio at Bauhaus-Universität Weimar.
-Provision of airtime by bauhaus.fm (via Radio Lotte)
+- Curatorial supervision and technical support by the Experimental Radio at Bauhaus-University Weimar

-- A workshop with students from Bauhaus-Universität Weimar
+- A workshop with students from Bauhaus-University Weimar

 - Networking with relevant artists and institutions via the network of Experimental Radio and the Goethe-Institut.

-- If possible, a German language course at a Goethe-Institut in the country of residence
+- A German language course online at a Goethe-Institut in the country of residence

 IMPORTANT NOTICE: The Radio Art Residency would like to foster artistic practices on radio.
 Therefore, applications with a focus on mainly journalism, entertainment (such as talk shows, features or podcasts) cannot be considered.